aminthedream/global_local_ancestry_baboon_colony/README.md

-# global_local_ancestry_baboon_colony

-## Overview
+## Global and Local Ancestry Estimation in a Captive Baboon Colony

-This repository contains scripts used for segmenting chromosome names per chromosome and filtering them into individual files as part of the paper "Global and local ancestry estimation in a captive baboon colony."
+This repository contains scripts and resources used for the paper "Global and Local Ancestry Estimation in a Captive Baboon Colony."
+The study focuses on understanding the genetic ancestry of a captive baboon population through the analysis of genome-wide markers, particularly those with high FST values.

-## Files
-- **chromosome_segmentation.sh**: Script used to split chromosome segments.

 ## Citation
-If you use this script, please cite:
+If you use any of the scripts or methods from this repository, please cite the corresponding paper:

-[PMID: 38959276]
+Global and Local Ancestry Estimation in a Captive Baboon Colony Christopher Kendall, Jacqueline Robinson, Guilherme Debortoli, Amin Nooranikhojasteh, Debbie Christian, Deborah Newman, Kenneth Sayers, Shelley Cole, Esteban Parra, Michael Schillaci, Bence Viola.
+PLOS ONE, 2024.
+DOI: 10.1371/journal.pone.0305157